 Now first up, North Rocks Dam isn’t actually a dam.
 But rather a flood retarding basin/ wall.
 So it stops water from flooding Darling Mills Creek and surrounding homes downstream rather than holding water up behind it (like at Lake Parramatta).
-But it’s still impressive and North Rocks Dam sounds a lot nicer!
+But that technicality doesn’t stop it from being impressive… and let’s face it, North Rocks Dam sounds a lot nicer!

 Keep in mind, you’ll see more or less water around the wall depending on when you go.

 Here’s a YouTube clip of North Rocks Dam during a big storm and lots of rain.
-So this isn’t a good walk to do after heavy rain with young kids (unless you just go to the viewing upper platform)!
+So this isn’t a good walk to do after heavy rain with young kids (unless you just go to one of the viewing upper platforms)!
 There are detours in place to get around the retarding wall when there’s this much water flowing through.

 Finding North Rocks Dam

 North Rocks Dam lies along the Murri-Yanna Track in Bidjigal Reserve, roughly between Loyalty Road in North Rocks and Windsor Road in Northmead.
 The flooding retarding basin actually sits on the North Rocks/ Northmead boundary and is sometimes referred to as the Northmead Dam.